FLClab/MICRA-Net/README.md

 - `predict.py` : A script which can be used to infer the network on a subset of testing images.
 - `network.py` : The MICRA-Net architecture in PyTorch.

-We provide an example of training MICRA-Net from a predefined `numpy.ndarray` in `src/MNIST` or from an `hdf5` file in `src/Actin`.
-We recommend using the latter when training MICRA-Net.
+We provide an example of training MICRA-Net from an `hdf5` file in `src/Actin`.
 In the `src/Actin` folder, we also provide training examples for a U-Net and Mask R-CNN baselines.
-These training examples can serve to train on a new dataset.
+These training examples can serve as building blocks for training on a new dataset.
 See the [training section](#training) below for a detailed procedure.

 To facilitate the inference on the testing images, we created a `predict.py` within each subfolders.
 Please refer to the [inference section](#inference) below for a detailed procedure.